 Catering is an example of a variable expense that changes based on your attendance numbers.
 Have coffee/tea available from the time that registration opens and throughout the day.
 Lunch should preferably be networking-friendly in the sense that it should not require sitting at a table to eat.

 Training and support

-Since one key goal of Uppsala University’s AIMday is to create added value for research faculties at other leading universities (and thereby help develop and share innovation know-how with them), the only fee we request of an organiser of AIMday (the user) is the full cost of the training and support that we provide.
-This naturally varies from event to event but you can be rest assured that we are there to support you whenever needed.
+Since one key goal of Uppsala University’s AIMday is to create added value for research faculties at other leading universities (and thereby help develop and share innovation know-how with them), we use full cost for training, support and access to the web service that we provide.
 The mandatory AIMday training that is provided usually takes up to one day of your time and it takes place at an early stage to put you and your team in the best position possible going forward.
 The training can take place online, at your university or at your dedicated AIMday hub.
 You will be responsible for any travel/accommodation costs incurred for your university.